bebraw/yeswejekyll/index.md

 In case you want to understand better how Jekyll works investigate the output with care.

+## Hosting

+Hosting Jekyll sites is surprisingly easy.
+Pretty much all you need to do is to get that `_site` directory data and make it available on some server of yours.
+As hinted earlier in the introduction [GitHub Pages](https://pages.github.com) provides native support for it so that is definitely an option too, especially if you do not happen to have a server of your own available.

+There are some limitations as you cannot use Jekyll plugins [without some hackery](http://charliepark.org/jekyll-with-plugins/) by default.
+In this case you just host the generated files on GitHub rather than let it compile the output for you.

+In case you are happy with the default workflow, I recommend setting up a little script to help you with that.
+GitHub expects that your site exists within `gh-pages` branch.
+If you have dealt with branches in Git before you know it is very easy to set up.
+I like to replicate my `master` branch to `gh-pages`.
+The basic command for this is `git push origin master:gh-pages`.
+If the branch does not exist yet, it will create it for you.

+I usually maintain a little utility script like this within my repositories to deal with pushing the data:

+{% highlight bash %}
+#!/bin/bash
+cd "$(dirname "$0")"
+git push
+git push origin master:gh-pages git push --tags
+{% endhighlight %}

+That `cd` bit there just makes sure I am executing the commands at the right directory and you might not need it depending on your needs.

+Besides GitHub it may be interesting to host your site on [Heroku](http://www.garron.me/blog/deploy-host-jekyll-static-site-free-heroku.html) or [Amazon S3](http://vvv.tobiassjosten.net/development/jekyll-blog-on-amazon-s3-and-cloudfront/).
+Or you could set up a local proxy server that points to GitHub or any of these services.
+Oh, the possibilities.
+You may turn a simple matter of hosting into a complex problem if you really want to just like a good engineer should.

 ## Case Study - Koodilehto Site

 <img class="right" src="images/koodilehto.png" alt="Koodilehto site"/>